armbrustlab/marferret/scripts/dedupe_and_clustering.md

 #### Intra-taxID clustering

-Reduce redundancy within taxIDs with multiple entries by clustering at the 99% protein identity threshold and retaining cluster representatives.
+Reduce redundancy within taxIDs with multiple entries by clustering at the 99% protein sequence identity threshold and retaining cluster representatives.

 Operate in the directory for taxid-grouped entries from above;